Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$

-We thank S. Tsuchioka for communication that led to a correction of the original version of the paper.
-M. Primc is partially supported by the Croatian Science Foundation under the project IP-2022-10-9006 and by the project "Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras", grant no. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund -- Competitiveness and Cohesion Programme 2021-2027.
+We thank S.~Tsuchioka for helpful correspondence that led to a correction of the original version of the paper.
+The authors are also grateful to the anonymous referees for their careful reading of the manuscript and for several helpful comments and suggestions that improved the paper.
+M.~Primc is partially supported by the Croatian Science Foundation under the project IP-2022-10-9006 and by the project ``Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras'', grant no. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund -- Competitiveness and Cohesion Programme 2021-2027.